ferrocyante/Manage-Server/README.md

 2. Right-click `Register-Bridge.bat`.

 > **What this does:** Writes a native messaging manifest to the Windows registry under `HKCU\Software\Google\Chrome\NativeMessagingHosts\com.raycast.browser.bridge` (and equivalent keys for Edge, Brave, Chrome).
 This tells each browser where to find `raycast-bridge-server.exe` when the extension requests a native connection.

+> **Helium / Ungoogled Chromium users:** Helium is sometimes misdetected as Chrome because it strips Google-specific APIs that the extension uses for browser identification.
+After loading the extension, you need to manually set the browser type once:
+>
+> 1. Go to `chrome://extensions` and click **Service Worker** under the Switch Tabs Bridge extension to open the background DevTools.
+> 2. In the Console tab, paste and run:
+>    ```js
+>    chrome.storage.local.set({ browserOverride: "helium" })
+>    ```
+> 3. Close DevTools.
+The extension will now correctly identify itself as Helium to the server and Raycast.

 ---